-You would want the flash to be turned off for several reasons, such as outside in the sunshine.
-It’s unnecessary to have the flash on during that circumstance, but there it is.
+You would want the flash turned off for several reasons, such as outside in the sunshine.
+Having the flash on during that circumstance is unnecessary, but there it is.

 Flashing away when you hit the button to take a picture.
 So instead of getting frustrated, it is time to learn how to turn off the Instax Mini 11 flash.

 Unfortunately, there is no way to turn off the flash on the Instax Mini 11.
-It is an optional camera aspect because a Polaroid needs a substantial amount of light to work correctly.
+It is an optional camera aspect because a Polaroid needs substantial light to work correctly.
 The more light is present, the better the picture will turn out.

-With this in mind, the experts state that turning the flash off is unnecessary with this Polaroid.
+With this in mind, the experts state that turning the Instax Mini 11 flash off is unnecessary with this Polaroid.

 The only way to understand this is to dig into how the Instax Mini 11 works.
-Once you grasp that, it will become apparent why there is no need to turn the flash off.
+Once you grasp that, it will become apparent why there is no need to turn the Instax Mini 11 flash off.

 The Permanent Flash On The Instax Mini 11